What are Child and Youth Mental Health (CYMH) clinics and services?

 Some families may be surprised to learn there are Child and Youth Mental Health (CYMH) teams in about 100 BC communities.
 CYMH is run by the BC Government.

 CYMH provides a range of mental health assessment and treatment options at no cost for children and youth (ages 18 and younger) and their families.
-This usually includes counselling, social work, parenting supports, and psychiatric services.
+This may include counselling, social work, parenting supports, and psychiatric services.

-Find your local CYMH office and hours.
+Find your local CYMH office and hours by using the drop down box to locate your community.
 They are open to new individuals at certain times.
 Check what their intake clinic hours are for your location. *During COVID-19, please contact your local CYMH office before visiting an intake clinic because services are being offered in-person and virtually/by phone.
-If you’re not sure which clinic is near you, call us at the Kelty Centre1 800 665 1822
+If you’re not sure which clinic is near you, contact the Kelty Centre1 800 665 1822

 firstname.lastname@example.org and we can help.